Plan ahead for simpler Ramadan meals

 • Focus on high-energy meals that sustain you throughout the fast.

-3. Stock Up on Staples
+3. Stock Up on Pantry Staples

 No one wants to go grocery shopping toward the end of a long day of fasting.
 Before Ramadan begins, stock your pantry, fridge, and freezer with essentials.